wolfSSL/wolfssl-examples/tls/README.md

 This'll be our first step: verify that the program has been called correctly.
 There are more sophisticated ways of doing this, but we'll use a simple solution.
-Replace the "We'll fill in our work here" comment with the following
+Replace the "Do work here" comment with the following
 lines:

 ```c